 6A.
 The PCF previously subscribed to the changes of Applied BDT Policy Data during UE Policy Association Establishment procedure (see subclause 5.6.1.2).

 6a.
-The UDR invokes the Nudr_DataRepository_Notify service operation to PCF(s) that have subscribed to the changes of Applied BDT Policy Data by sending the HTTP POST request to the resource URI "{notificationUri}".
+The UDR invokes the Nudr_DataRepository_Notify service operation to PCF(s) that have subscribed to the changes of Applied BDT Policy Data by sending the HTTP POST request to the callback URI "{notificationUri}".

 6b.
 The PCF sends a "204 No Content" response to the UDR.